 Are you working on any exciting new projects now?
 How do you think that will help people?

 Yes, we have a few exciting projects in the works.
 Currently, we’re enhancing our “Next Best Action’’engine to include more pathways.
 It is a constantly evolving landscape that I find very exciting.
 It’s so hard just to know what I (as a consumer) should do when it comes to my healthcare.
-Insightin Health’s InGAGE platform helps plans and providers by offering that Next Best Action, or step, for the consumer.
+Insightin Health’s InGAGE platform helps plans and providers by offering that Next Best Action, or step, for the consumer to improve US healthcare.

 We’re also working to uncover and tackle local barriers to care through community understanding and connectivity.
 Understanding the person, their household and community is key to building lasting change and the best possible outcomes.